The tasks of the Speaker

 If there is just one candidate

 If there is just one candidate for the position of Speaker, the election shall take place by acclamation.
-This means that the members of the Riksdag in the Chamber answer yes or no to the proposal by means of a roll-call.
+This means that the members of the Riksdag in the Chamber answer by calling out yes or no to the proposal.
 The same applies to the election of the three Deputy Speakers.
 This rule applies from 1 September 2018.
 Previously, the members could demand a vote by secret ballot, even if there was just one candidate, but this is no longer possible with the new rule.

 If there are several candidates